-- Contact the academic department directly if majoring in dance; film; music; nursing; or theatre.
+- Contact the academic department directly if majoring in dance, film (animation or production), music, or theatre.

 Many of our communications, including your admission decision, are sent electronically.
 Please make sure that we always have your most up-to-date email address.
 You will need to check your email account and the Online Status Check at https://admissions.fsu.edu/StatusCheck/ on a regular basis.
 To ensure receipt of our emails, include email@example.com in your address book.

-Admission to Florida State University is competitive.
-It requires graduation from a recognized secondary school with certain academic subjects, a strong performance in those subjects, and test scores.
-Satisfying these minimum requirements does not guarantee admission.
-The academic profile of the middle fifty percent of freshmen accepted in 2012 was: 3.7-4.2 academic grade point average (based on a 5 point scale); 26-30 ACT composite; 1740-1960 SAT total.
+Florida State University receives over 30,000 freshman applications each year; therefore, admission to the University is a competitive process.
+It is based on graduating from a recognized secondary school with specific academic subjects, a strong performance in all subjects, and test scores.
+Because of the number of applications we receive, satisfying minimum requirements does not guarantee admission.
+The academic profile of the middle 50% of freshmen accepted in 2014 was:

 Please note that letters of recommendation are not required and will not be used in the decision-making process.